Flex (singer): Consecration

 In 2007 he released his first solo album called Te Quiero: Romantic Style in da World which received a review of two and a half stars out of a total of five by the Allmusic web portal.
 The album was certified double platinum by AMPROFON in Mexico.
 The first single from this record material called "Te Quiero" reached #1 on Hot Latin Songs and #86 on Billboard Hot 100, both Billboard charts.
 With all this achieved, the Panamanian performed duets with Juan Luis Guerra, Daddy Yankee, Wisin & Yandel, Sean Kingston and Rihanna.

-On November 13, 2008, he won his first Latin Grammy with the song "Te Quiero" in the category of Best Urban Song.
+On 13 November 2008, he won his first Latin Grammy with the song "Te Quiero" in the category of Best Urban Song.
 In addition to this, he managed to win the prize in the National America category of the 40 Principal Awards of Spain as Best Artist of Panama.
 He also participated in the television program El Show de los Sueños of Televisa in its second season, where he won second place, however he was eliminated in the next stage which was called Los Reyes del Show.
 In that same year he had a brief foray into acting by having a special participation in the television series Central de abastos and the song "Te Quiero" served as the soundtrack.

 In 2009 he released his second album entitled La Evolución Romantic Style with the promotion of the singles "Dime si te vas con él", "Te Dejaré" and "Te amo tanto" that had a special edition.
 The album charted at #1 on Latin Rhythm Albums and #3 on Top Latin Albums.
 During that year he won 8 of 13 nominations at the Billboard Music Awards, surpassing great artists such as Enrique Iglesias, Maná and Luis Fonsi.

 Decadence and discographic blockade

 In 2010 he released the third album of the Romantic Style series called Romantic Style Parte 3: Desde La Esencia which debuted at #25 on the Top Latin Albums, becoming his lowest debut on the US charts.
-Unidos compared to their previous albums.

 In 2012 he released his fourth studio album called "Vives en mi" through Emi Latin.
 This album was not as successful as his previous albums, as it was blocked by Sony Music, which had been the subsidiary of EMI Televisa Music and was the previous Flex discography.
 In addition, this was his last album distributed in Mexico, due to its record block.
 Shortly after being blocked by said discography, he returned to Panama with the aim of enhancing his musical career.
 In that year he collaborated with the Puerto Rican duo Alexis & Fido on the single "Contéstame el teléfono" which was nominated for the Lo Nuestro Awards in the category of Best Urban Song, although it would not ultimately win.